tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 “What is happening?
 What happened?”

 Beck doesn’t answer; instead, she whirls on Caleb, standing to the side with a scared-looking Madeline.
-His face is blank, and Beck’s face contorts in rage.
+His face is blank, and Beck’s face contorts with rage.

 “We are done.”
 She spits.
 “I don’t give a shit about any of this anymore, Caleb!
 Lourdes is bleeding from her fucking ears and eyes and nearly didn’t wake up, and you’re just standing there!
 You cut yourself like some goddamn sacrifice.
 I’m done.
 We.
 Are.
 Done.”
 She repeats.
 “Fuck you, and fuck this fucking place and this so-called witch.
 You can stay, but we are out.”